Grade Requirements

 Grade Concerns

 SPS follows Northwestern University practice which gives faculty members complete grading authority in their sole academic discretion.
 Accordingly, a course grade may be changed only to correct a clerical or computational error.
-It is not appropriate for students to seek grade changes for reasons of financial reimbursement by an employer, because the student is unhappy with a grade, or to seek to submit new or revised work after grades have been submitted to the Registrar’s Office.
+Grade changes are not allowed for any of the following:

 Students are reminded to adhere to the University’s Student Code of Conduct in all their interactions with faculty members and staff.